 The Konkan coast is of the most scenic coastal stretches in the world.
 On this unique and fully supported cycling expedition, organised by cycle-touring experts – Pedal Thirst Adventures and heritage travel experts – Swadesee we will explore the immense cultural heritage, historical and natural beauty of the region, while testing our own endurance and penchant for adventure!

-Participants from Mumbai will gather at the Gateway of India at 6:30 am to board a ferry to Alibaug via Mandwa jetty.
-Outstation participants can join the group at the Gateway of India (recommended) or directly at Alibag at 8:30 am.
+Participants from Mumbai will gather at the Gateway of India at 6:30 am to board a ferry to Mandwa jetty.
+Outstation participants can join the group at the Gateway of India (recommended) or directly at Mandwa at 7:30 am.

 On our way, we will visit the Khokari tombs – a site of immense historical importance in the region.
 We will pass through the Phansad Wildlife Sanctuary and the popular beaches of Kashid and Murud on our route.